devleaks/cockpitdecks-docs/docs/Button.md

 icon: map
 ```

-The definition of a button is always structured in 4 distinct sections:
+The definition of a button can be organised into 4 distinct parts:

 1. What the button is (and where it is on the deck)
 2. What it does (when the button is pressed on the deck)
 3. What it displays (on the deck)
 4. Where does it get the value it displays from.

-The following sections address these.

-Here is a complex definition of a button which exemplifies all above sections (in different colors):
+Here is a complex definition of a button which exemplifies all above parts (in different colors):

 ![[button-anatomy.png]]